qalle2/binary-diff/README.md

 * The files need not be the same size.

 ## Output
-Excluding the `found match`&hellip; messages, each output line consists of three values separated by commas:
+Excluding the `found match` messages, each output line consists of three values separated by commas:
 * Position of the match in the first input file (0 = first byte, empty value = no match).
 * Position of the match in the second input file (0 = first byte, empty value = no match).
 * Length of the match or the unmatched chunk.